Optimization and Identification of Lattice Quantizers: Stochastic Gradient Descent

-The expressions \eqref{e:gexp}--\eqref{e:gz} are also well suited for minimization by stochastic gradient descent.
+In the absence of the exact $\nabla_{\bB}G$, the NSM estimate $\hat{G}$ in \eqref{e:ghat} can be straightforwardly differentiated and is well suited for minimization by SGD.
 Specifically, we generate a sequence of random vectors $\bz$, and for each $\bz$, we calculate $\uhat$ and $\be$.
-Then the generator matrix $\bB$ is updated a small step in the direction that decreases $g(\bB,\bz)$ most, which is the negative gradient with respect to the components of $\bB$.
+Then the generator matrix $\bB$ is updated a small step in the direction that decreases $g(\bB,\bz)$ most, which is the negative gradient with respect to the elements of $\bB$.

-Every lattice can be represented by a \emph{square, lower-triangular} generator matrix with \emph{positive diagonal elements.} This follows as a consequence of \eqref{e:equiv}.
-Therefore, without loss of generality, our lattice construction method considers only such generator matrices.
-From now on, the generator matrix $\bB$ has size $n\times n$ and its elements satisfy $[\bB]_{i,j} = 0$ for $i<j$ and $[\bB]_{i,j} > 0$ for $i=j$.
-Apart from reducing the number of degrees of freedom from $nm$ to $n(n+1)/2$, it greatly facilitates the calculation of the volume $V$ as a function of $\bB$, which is now simply \eqlab{e:vol}{ V = \prod_{k=1}^n [\bB]_{k,k}. }
+By a suitable choice of coordinate system, every lattice can be represented by a \emph{square, lower-triangular} generator matrix with \emph{positive diagonal elements.} Therefore, without loss of generality, our lattice construction method considers only such generator matrices.
+From now on and until the end of Sec.~\ref{s:implementation}, the generator matrix $\bB$ has size $n\times n$ and its elements satisfy $[\bB]_{i,j} = 0$ for $i<j$ and $[\bB]_{i,j} > 0$ for $i=j$.
+Apart from reducing the number of degrees of freedom from $nm$ to $n(n+1)/2$, these conditions greatly facilitate the calculation of the volume $V$ as a function of $\bB$, which is now simply \eqlab{e:vol}{ V = \prod_{k=1}^n [\bB]_{k,k}. } Furthermore, the closest point algorithms we use to compute $\be$ from $\bz$ need a triangular matrix $\bB$ \cite{agrell02, ghasemmehdi11}.

-We are now ready to calculate the gradient of $g(\bB,\bz)$.
-In doing so, we neglect the set of $\bz$ for which the minimization in \eqref{e:uhat} does not have a unique solution.
-This set has measure zero for any nonsingular $\bB$ and hence does not influence \eqref{e:gexp}.